-Establishing guidelines to preserve Cielo’s image and reputation with Stakeholders, proactively engaging them with clear, timely and transparent communication based on our Company values.
+Establish guidelines to preserve the image and reputation of Cielo S.A., its subsidiaries and affiliates, with its stakeholders, proactively engaging them in clear, timely and transparent communication, based on Cielo S.A.’s values.

-All members of the Management (officers, members of the Board of Directors and members of the Advisory Committees), members of the Fiscal Council and employees of the companies Servinet Serviços Ltda., Braspag Tecnologia em Pagamentos Ltda., Aliança Pagamentos e Participações Ltda. and Stelo S.A., hereinafter (“Cielo” or “Company”).
+This Communication Policy (“Policy”) applies to all administrators (officers, members of the Board of Directors and members of the Advisory Committees), members of the Audit Board and employees of the companies Cielo S.A., Servinet Serviços Ltda., Aliança Pagamentos e Participações Ltda.hereinafter referred to as “Company”.

-Regarding the Affiliated Companies, the Company’s representatives working in the Management of Affiliated Companies should make efforts to set their directive based on the guidance provided for in this Policy, considering the specific needs and legal and regulatory aspects to which they are subject.
+With respect to the Affiliated Companies, the Company’s representatives who act in managing its Affiliated Companies must make every effort to define their directions based on the guidelines set forth in this Policy, considering the specific needs and the legal and regulatory aspects to which they are subject.

 1. Processes, resources, relations with Stakeholders and brand identity are managed by the Company, knowing that all these factors affect Cielo’s image and are means of communication.

-2. Cielo’s communication process set forth the alignment of actions with each other to promote the values, culture and business purposes, making it possible for the Company to develop, keep or change its reputation.
+2. The Company’s communication process foresees the alignment of actions in order to promote the values, culture and business objectives, allowing the Company to develop, maintain or transform its reputation.

-3. The marketing tools used by the Company must comply with ethical principles and respect clients, public spaces and the environment, ensuring a communication that is not misleading or abusive.
-Marketing actions are based on good market practices and on rules from regulatory bodies for advertising.
+3. The marketing tools used by the Company must follow the ethical precepts established in its Code of Ethics, respect clients and other stakeholders involved, public spaces and the environment, ensuring communication that is not misleading or abusive.
+Marketing actions are guided by good market practices and by regulatory agencies of advertising communication.

 5. All the members of the Company’s Management, including the Executive Board, are responsible for fostering the engagement with employees in relation to institutional messages and internal communication channels.

-6. Communication channels must be made available to employees to promote an environment in which information can travel according to the strategy’s six characteristics.
+6. Communication channels must be provided to employees, in order to promote an environment in which information can flow according to the five cultural attributes of Cielo S.A..